-POINTS
+• POINTS

-- 1. Point of Personal Privilege- A delegate may raise the Point of Personal Privilege in case of whichever kind of personal discomfort which prevents him from full participation in the debate.
-Such thing can be for example audibility of other speakers, switching of airconditioning etc. A Point of Personal Privilege can interrupt speaker only in the case of bad audibility. - 2.
-Point of Parliamentary Inquiry- A delegate may raise the Point of Parliamentary Inquiry in order to clarify certain aspects of the Rules of Procedure by the Chairpersons.
-Such Point may not interrupt speakers and can be introduced only when the Floor is open for Points and Motions. - 3.
-Point of Order- A delegate may raise the Point of Order if there is a discrepancy or any improperness in the application of the Rules of Procedure by the delegates or Chairpersons.
+1. Point of Personal Privilege - A delegate may raise the 'Point of Personal Privilege' in case of whichever kind of personal discomfort which prevents them from full participation in the debate.
+Such thing can be for example audibility of other speakers, internet connectivity issues, video camera issue, background noise of some other delegate, switching of air-conditioning, etc. A Point of Personal Privilege can interrupt the session, anytime they want.

+2. Point of Parliamentary Inquiry - A delegate may raise the Point of Parliamentary Inquiry in order to clarify certain aspects of the Rules of Procedure by the Chairpersons.
+Such points will not interrupt speakers and can be introduced only when the Floor is open for Points and Motions.

+3. Point of Order - A delegate may raise the Point of Order if there is a discrepancy or any improperness in the application of the Rules of Procedure by the delegates or Chairpersons.
 It is in the discretion of Chairs to decide whether their point is valid and to clarify any irregularities.
-The Point of Order may not interrupt a speech. - 4.
-Point Of Information- Explained in previous slide
+The Point of Order may not interrupt a speech.